Avish-Madushanka/Personal-Portfolio-Website/README.md

-# Personal-Portfolio-Website
+# Personal-Portfolio
-This is my personal portfolio developed using HTML, CSS, and JS
+My personal portfolio developed using HTML, CSS and JS